symfony/ux/src/Turbo/Resources/doc/index.rst

 tells Turbo Drive that the form submit failed and it should re-render with the errors.
 You can *also* choose to change the success redirect status code from 302 (the default) to 303 (``HTTP_SEE_OTHER``).
-That's not required for Turbo Drive, but 303 is “more correct” for this situation.
+That's not required for Turbo Drive, but 303 is "more correct" for this situation.

 .. note::